JvFg92/DH_Aplication/README.md

 ### **PT/EN:**
 # Development of the Denavit-Hartenberg method in Python, in a project of dimensional and error analysis in manipulator robots!

-Functions developed:
+Development:
+- DH.py:
-- Calculation of direct kinematics (with and without geometry errors applied to the joints) algebraically and numerically
+  - Calculation of direct kinematics (with and without geometry errors applied to the joints) algebraically and numerically;
-- Graphical plotting of the mechanism after joint movement
+  - Graphical plotting of the mechanism after joint movement;

-- Tests available in the main.py file
+- Method_validate.py:
+  - File containing the validation of the method, described in sequence;

+- main.py:
+  - File containing secondary validation with a spherical arm;

+- test.py:
+  - File containing the use of the method in a model link for research.

 The development of the method was validated using an anthropomorphic arm with 3 cylindrical joints (Image 1 - Anthropomorphic Arm), where the direct kinematics coincided with what was expected in the bibliography (Results)!

 *Note: Future tests will be performed in the test.py file.